 ImmunoGal

-The ImmunoGal study, in partnership with the Ministry of Health and Social Security, will explore the early immune responses triggered by tick bites, with a focus on α-Gal syndrome, a red meat allergy linked to tick exposure.
+The ImmunoGal study, will explore the early immune responses triggered by tick bites, with a focus on α-Gal syndrome, also known as AGS, a red meat allergy linked to tick exposure.
 Adults who have recently been bitten by a tick will be recruited and assessed at two time points, immediately after the bite and again 4-6 weeks later.

 This study aims to enhance understanding of α-Gal syndrome and contribute to improved diagnosis and prevention strategies.